devnull-cz/c-prog-lang/modules/incomplete-type.md

 # Incomplete types

 An *incomplete type* is a type that describes an object but lacks information needed to determine its size.
+You cannot declare objects using such types as the lack of the size prevents to allocated memory for them on the stack or heap.

 ```
 $ cat main.c
-struct x a;
+struct x a;	/* declaring a variable using a structure of an unknown size */

 int
 main(void)